-ALBANY, NEW YORK - ALBANY, N.Y. - A New York state lawmaker wants to block the use of food stamps for "luxury" items like high-end steaks, lobster and junk food.
+ALBANY, N.Y. - A New York state lawmaker wants to block the use of food stamps for "luxury" items like high-end steaks, lobster and junk food.

 Sen. Patty Ritchie, R-Oswegatchie, St. Lawrence County, introduced a bill Wednesday that would further restrict the types of purchases that can be made through the state's Supplemental Nutrition Assistance Program, commonly referred to as the food stamp program.